Photon-HDF5/photon-hdf5/docs/phdata.rst

 --------------

 The **identity/** group contains information about the specific Photon-HDF5 file.
-If some information is not availble the relative field may be omitted.
+If some information is not available the relative field may be omitted.

 - **author**: (string) the author of the measurement (or simulation).
 - **author_affiliation**: (string) the company or institution the *author* is affiliated with.

 - **creator**: (string) the Photon-HDF5 file creator.
-Used when the data was previously stored in another format and the conversion is perfomed by a different person than the author.
+Used when the data was previously stored in another format and the conversion is performed by a different person than the author.
 - **creator_affiliation**: (string) the company or institution the *creator* is affiliated with.